darevski1/Final-Project-Assessment-for-Scalefocus-Academy/README.md

 After we setup jenkins on minikube we can log in to jenikns and install required plugin **kuberentes** so we can create connection to our local cluster.
 Next we need to create new pipeline and connect to our respository.
 Create Jenkinsfile we put our script for deplyoment, the file has 5 stages:

 - Validate - stages check is the namespace **wp** exist, if not exist the namespace will be created
-- Install wordpress and helm chard, here we install helm binary, and install wordpress helm chart
+- Install - wordpress and helm chard, here we install helm binary, and install wordpress helm chart
-- Make wordpress availble - in the stage we are running port forwarding,
+- Make wordpress availble - in the stage we are running port forwarding, so the site can be acceess localy.
+-